apache/nuttx/configs/sama5d3x-ek/README.txt

         speed USB FLASH drive using the Mass Storage Class (MSC) interface.

       2013-8-31: Added description to add UDPHS high-speed USB device support.
-That function is still, however, a long way from being functional.
+      2013-9-5: The UDPHS driver is basically functional, subject to more testing.

   ostest:
     This configuration directory, performs a simple OS test using